informatics-isi-edu/ermrest/user-doc/acls.md

     /ermrest/catalog/N/attribute/My%20Schema:My20Table/key=X/Managed%20By

 The projection MUST be a single column of type `text` or `text[]`.
-Zero or more rows MAY be returned for a given base URL, representing the dynamic ACL content for that one base row.
-For type `text`, the effective ACL is the aggregated list of all returned text values, each representing one user attribute.
-For type `text[]`, the effective ACL is the union of all returned arrays, each containing zero or more user attributes.
+Zero or one rows MAY be returned for a given base URL, representing the dynamic ACL content for that one base row.
+A result of type `text` is considered to be equivalent to an array with that single text value as its only member.

 ### Dynamic ACL Binding Management